Mayonaka88/java-advanced-calculator/README.md

 # Java Advanced Calculator
-> A calculator created as my project for the Java introductory course in the British University in Dubai.
+> A calculator created in 2020 as my project for the Java introductory course in the British University in Dubai.

 > Java was used in this project.